The Rascals: Origins

-This event helped the group to get a $15,000 contract with Atlantic Records, a label which only had black artists, becoming the first white-only act to be signed at Atlantic.
-Sid Bernstein would manage them for the next five years and Billy (Amato) Smith as their publicist and promotion advisor.
+This event helped the group to get a $15,000 contract with Atlantic Records, a label which mainly had black artists, and they became the first white-only act to be signed at Atlantic.
+Bernstein managed them for the next five years with Billy (Amato) Smith as their publicist and promotion advisor.
 The contract also stipulated that the band could self-produce their records.
 But problems arose when they discovered that another group, Borrah Minnevitch's and Johnny Puleo's 'Harmonica Rascals', objected to their release of records under the name 'The Rascals'.
 To avoid conflict, Bernstein decided to rename the group 'The Young Rascals', possibly because all the members were under 25.